anoff/blog/_posts/2018-07-31-diagrams-with-plantuml.md

 ### Syntax 🐟

 The basic syntax of PlantUML is very concise and builds a good foundation for the different diagram types.
-It is also well very smart in the way that it allows diagrams to be written with different flavors e.g. it allows you to declare nodes at the top, but if you do not declare them they will be inferred when used.
+It is also well very smart in the way that it allows diagrams to be written with different flavors e.g. you can declare/instantiate all nodes at the top, but if you do not declare them they will be inferred automatically.
 Same goes for [macros and definitions](http://plantuml.com/preprocessing) that allow you to compose larger diagrams or a common library for your team.

 I recently created a [PlantUML Cheatsheet](https://rawgit.com/anoff/blog/master/img/assets/plantuml/puml-cheatsheet.pdf) for a lot of useful tricks - it does however not cover the very basics of PlantUML syntax.
 You can browse the [latest version](https://github.com/anoff/blog/raw/master/img/assets/plantuml/puml-cheatsheet.pdf) or the [LaTeX sourcecode](https://github.com/anoff/blog/blob/master/img/assets/plantuml/puml-cheatsheet.tex) on GitHub.

 ### Layouting 🏗

 Compared with WYSIWYG editors PlantUML diagrams only define components and their relationship but not the actual layout of the diagram.
 Instead the diagram is inferred by a deterministic algorithm in the rendering process.
-This has the advantage that when specifying the diagram you only focus on the content - comparable to when you write down a LaTeX document.
+This is beneficial when specifying the diagram because you only focus on the content - comparable to writing a LaTeX document.
-Sadly the layouting engine is not as good as you sometimes wish it to be and especially in component diagrams with 5 nodes and more you might end up spending a lot of time enforcing specific layouts manually.
+Sadly the layouting engine is not as good as you sometimes wish it to be and especially in component diagrams with 10+ nodes you might end up spending a lot of time enforcing specific layouts manually.

 For sequence and activity diagrams the automatic layouting works great even for very large diagrams.
-If you built a few diagrams and notice how easy it is to just move lines of code up and down and end up to reflect changes in the code you will love the automatic layouting.
+After you built a few diagrams and notice how easy it is to just move lines of code up and down and have changes in the code immediately reflect in your documentation you will love the automatic layouting.

 ### Share anywhere 📱